prisma-collective/docs/docs/processes/resourcing.md

 Resourcing in the context of Prisma involves the strategic allocation and mobilization of resources—financial, human, technological, and social—to support the co-creation and sustainability of regenerative systems.
-This process is integral to [[action-learning journeys]] and [[communities of place]], ensuring that local initiatives have the necessary backing to thrive.
+This process is integral to [[action-learning journeys]] and [[Communities of Place]], ensuring that local initiatives have the necessary backing to thrive.

 ### **Key Components of Resourcing**